 A Strong Community

-Students learn mathematical principles, abstract thinking and problem-solving skills that are applicable across several fields, particularly the sciences, and help them quickly get up to speed with other industries.
+Students learn mathematical principles, abstract thinking and problem-solving skills that are applicable across many fields, particularly the sciences, and help them quickly get up to speed with other industries.
 Our students learn to be independent thinkers.

 For more information about the Mathematics Department, call 325-942-2111 or email@example.com.